Home

 RESNET and BPI courses are currently accepted as industry standards but are more costly than a course run by the Energy Audit Institute's Training & Certification (EAI), or Denby Energy for example.

 Both are very good value for the knowledge you need in the 21st century's fast-growing business of saving energy!
 However, Mike Denby's course includes marketing and business start up essentials.
-Second, his programs have support behind them – Mike himself – to answer actual auditing and start up questions.
+Second, his programs have support behind them to answer actual auditing and start up questions.
 He is an accredited energy auditor.
 Third, his personal accreditations are LEED AP and Certified Energy Manager (CEM) and has an environmental degree.
 Mike also runs face-to-face courses.
 Denby Energy is an approved US Green Building Council (USGBC) Education Provider.
-You can read more about that here.
+You can

 This is the forum where you can get direct answers.
-Michael Denby, home energy audit expert, and other green energy experts will answer them here.
+Michael Denby, home energy audit expert, and other green energy experts answer them Many insider bits of information to be found there.

 The Institute's and Denby Energy's courses claim they enable a graduate to apply 80% of what a RESNET/BPI consultant would do in a home energy audit but without need for expensive equipment like infra-red viewers, blower doors or duct blasting.